top of page

 Becky Berry

-Bulb Forcing and Education
+Bulb Forcing and Youth Education

 Bulb forcing grew out of creative thinking when the Covid-19 pandemic closed the venues for fresh flowers each week.
 Club member Melody Williamson already had a plan to work with local intermediate school district agriculture students guided by the Michigan State Extension programs when that program was delayed due to the pandemic.
 With generous end-of-season donations from a local nursery and greenhouse use from a local fruit grower, the weekly Hospice program flourishes with potted spring bulbs from January into April.
 During this time, pots of daffodils, hyacinth, paperwhites, amaryllis, Asiatic lillies and lily of the valley have been delivered weekly to Hospice patients.
 Since this is currently an extension of the Flower Therapy Program, the same volunteer information applies.